 Since inception, we have incurred significant operating losses.
-Our net losses were \$10.8 million and \$8.9 million for the three months ended March 31, 2019 and 2018, respectively.
-As of March 31, 2019, we had an accumulated deficit of
+Our net losses were \$12.5 million and \$14.7 million for the three months ended June 30, 2019 and 2018, respectively, and \$23.3 million and \$23.6 million for the six months ended June 30, 2019 and 2018.
+As of June 30, 2019, we had an accumulated deficit of \$130.1 million.

-\$117.6 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
-In addition, we anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:
+In addition, we anticipate that our expenses will increase in connection with our ongoing activities, as we:

-- · continue development activities for SRK-015, our lead product candidate, as we conduct our Phase 2 clinical trial; - · continue research and development activities for SRK-181, our program focused on inhibitors of the activation of TGF β 1; - · continue to discover, validate and develop additional product candidates; - · maintain, expand and protect our intellectual property portfolio; - · hire additional research, development and business personnel; and - · continue to create the infrastructure to support our operations as a public company.
+- continue development activities for SRK-015, our lead product candidate, including the conduct of our Phase 2 clinical trial: - · continue research and development activities for SRK-181 and advance SRK-181 into a Phase 1 clinical trial; - · continue research and development activities to allow us to nominate a product candidate that targets RGMc, a coreceptor of BMP6, to pursue in iron-restricted anemias; - · continue to discover, validate and develop additional product candidates through use of our proprietary platform; - · maintain, expand and protect our intellectual property portfolio; - · hire additional research, development and business personnel; and - · continue to build the infrastructure to support our operations as a public company.